MCarroll345/SoC-Project-MC/README.md

     <section id="dev">
         <h2>Development</h2>
-        <p>During the course of this project, there were developments in understanding and manipulating the code.
-While learning about the code and creating the project there were errors that will be detailed here.</p>
+        <p>During the course of this project, there were many missunderstandings and errors made.
+Learning from those mistakes and missunderstandings developed my understanding of verilog as a whole.
+What the biggest problem for me was in the process of developing my project was the configuration of the switches.
+When I initially configured the switches, they were being missconstrued by the system as clocks.
+After researching online and then using AI, the terminal in Vivado recommended that I used the constraint "set_property CLOCK_DEDICATED_ROUTE FALSE [get_nets ire_IBUF]".
+This fixed my errors and let the switched as intended.
+The development of this GitPage was aided by the use of AI, giving me a base template for a web page that I could fill in with all of my information and images.</p>
     </section>

     <footer>